How to perform well in a telephone or Skype interview

 - Sitting at a desk or table, rather than in an armchair or on the bed, will help you feel more professional as you will be sitting up straight.

-- Make sure that the interviewer is not going to be distracted by anything in the background – posters, lava lamps, bookshelves, piles of laundry, etc. Make sure that there is good lighting.
+- Make sure that the interviewer is not going to be distracted by anything in the background – tatty posters, lamps, unmade bed, piles of unwashed laundry, etc.

 According to a survey by OfficeTeam more than six out of 10 HR managers in the United States now use video to interview job applicants.